 What is the deadline to accept membership?

-In order to receive all of the benefits of the Provost Scholars Program, you must accept your invitation by June 30 in the summer before your first semester.
-You can still join the program up until the beginning of classes.
-However, you may miss the opportunity to live in the Provost Scholars Living Group.
+To receive all of the benefits of the Provost Scholars Program, you must accept your invitation by June 30 the summer before your first semester.
+Good news – you can still join the program up until the beginning of classes.
+However, you may miss the opportunity to live in the Provost Scholars Living Learning Community.

 How does the Provost Scholars Program compare to the Honors College?